“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 Deciding that, in any case, he would prefer to remain as close to him as possible until the crisis had ended, he tossed away his cigarette and lifted his leaden feet to follow.

 It felt as if Sano had done a lot of running lately — a lot of leaving behind of problems, a lot of avoidance of things he didn’t want to face.
 But he couldn’t go to a bar and drink this away.
-He was literally running, but he couldn’t outdistance this problem.
-He was going to have to stop moving, stop mentally reeling, and face this.
+He was literally running, but he couldn’t outdistance this issue.
+He had to stop moving, stop mentally reeling, and face this.

 What did that mean, “I am in love with you?”
 Sano knew it meant, “This changes everything.”
 He knew it meant, “I won’t lose you to Himura.”
 He knew, as surely as if Saitou had said it aloud, that it meant, “Stay with me.”
 Maybe forever, because that was the kind of person Saitou was.
 It held an entire world of meaning, the earnestness of a strong heart and unwavering character directed toward Sano with the piercing purpose and desire he’d observed in Saitou’s eyes just now.
 It held the offer of everything Saitou was, and the life that could create for Sano, for both of them.
 Because that was the kind of person Saitou was.